-The two degree programs share the same core faculty in Washington, D.C. and many of the same courses.
-Students in the Global Environmental Policy (GEP) program are based at American University, with the option of doing one semester abroad.
-Students in the Natural Resources and Sustainable Development (NRSD) degree program spend their first semester in Washington at AU, their second and third semesters at the UN-mandated University for Peace in Costa Rica, and their final semester back at American University.
-Thus, the GEP program provides more access to AU faculty and the wide array of local, national, and global organizations working on environmental topics in and around Washington, DC.
-The NRSD program provides access to the field-oriented course offerings of U Peace, the opportunity to live and study in a developing country, and close proximity to the fascinating mix of ecosystem protection efforts, resource extractive industries and environmental management policies that mark contemporary Costa Rica and Central America.
-We often recommend that you consider the GEP degree if you’ve never lived in Washington D.C. or have a strong interest in the role of Washington-area organizations; you might prefer the NRSD program if you have a strong commitment to Latin America or a desire for extended grassroots experience.
+The Global Environmental Politics Program encompasses two degree programs: Global Environmental Policy (GEP) and Natural Resources and Sustainable Development (NRSD).
+The two degree programs share the same core faculty in Washington, D.C. and many of the same classes.
+Students in the GEP program are based at American University, with the option of spending one semester abroad.
+Students in the NRSD program spend their first semester in Washington at American University, their second and third semesters at the UN-mandated University for Peace in Costa Rica, and their final semester back at American University.
+Thus, the GEP program provides more access to AU faculty and the wide array of local, national, and global organizations working on environmental topics in and around Washington, D.C..
+The NRSD program provides access to the field-oriented course offering at U Peace, the opportunity to live and study in a developing country, and close proximity to the fascinating mix of ecosystem protection efforts, resource extractive industries, and environmental management policies that mark contemporary Costa Rica and Central America.
+We often recommend that you consider the GEP degree if you have never lived in Washington, D.C. or have a strong interest in the role of Washington-area organizations; you might prefer the NRSD program if you have a strong commitment to Latin America or desire an extended grassroots experience.
 Many (but not all) Returned Peace Corps Volunteers (RPCVs) choose the NRSD program.

-All students complete a research project through either a sole-authored research paper in their final semester or a team-oriented problem-solving “practicum” project.
-Click here for a list of recent student projects.
-In addition, many students get involved with research through internship placements with organizations in Washington during the school year, around the world during the summer, or, for GEP students, as research assistants for program faculty.
+All students complete a research project through either a sole-authored research paper in their final semester or a team-oriented problem-solving "practicum" project.
+Click here to view recent student projects.
+In addition, many students get involved with research through internship placements in Washington during the school year, around the world during the summer, or, for GEP students, as research assistants for program faculty.

-I want to study the environment, but I’m also interested in development, peace & conflict, human rights, and other program areas in the School of International Service.
+6. I want to study the environment, but I'm also interested in development, peace and conflict, human rights, and other program areas in the School of International Service.
 Can I use courses from those programs to fulfill degree requirements?

 Yes.
-Students in the Global Environmental Policy degree program may take courses in other concentration areas, both across the School of International Service and in other campus programs, including law, filmmaking, public policy, and business.
-The University for Peace is also very strong in peace studies, international law, gender studies and other related fields, and there are options to take additional elective courses in those areas.
+Students in the GEP program may take courses in other concentration areas, both across the School of International Service and in other campus programs, including law, filmmaking, public policy, and business.
+The University for Peace is also very strong in peace studies, international law, gender studies, and other related fields, and there are options to take additional elective courses in those areas.

 Yes.
 GEP students may spend a semester at one of our partner institutions including The University for Peace in Costa Rica, the Norwegian University for Life Sciences, or any of the many other overseas programs of the School of International Service.
 NRSD students spend two semesters at the University for Peace in Costa Rica and may use the program’s required summer internship as an opportunity to gain grounded international experience anywhere in the world.
 There are also many opportunities for shorter-term travel through study-abroad courses.